 dcp can be seen as an alternative to tools like scp, removing the need to configure SSH access between hosts.

-This lets you transfer files between two remote hosts, without you needing to worry about the specifics of how said hosts reach each other and regardless of whether hosts are behind NATs.
+This lets you transfer files between two remote hosts, without worrying about the specifics of how the hosts reach each other and regardless of whether hosts are behind NATs.

 dcp requires zero configuration and is secure, fast, and peer-to-peer.
 Also, this is not production-ready software.
 Use at your own risk.